oscaralejandro1907/cplex-examples/README.md

 ### flow-shop-cp
 A CP model for a classic Flow-shop Scheduling Problem.
 Instance data format is provided in the examples of the cplex local installation folder.

+### flow-shop-cp
+A CP model for a classic Job Shop Scheduling problem.
+Instance data an steps based on the example provided in the cplex local installation folder.